About Huis de Pinto

 At the beginning of the 1970s the building was threatened with demolition.
 The Department of Public Works had plans to put up office blocks and hotels in the neighbourhood and turn Sint Antoniebreestraat into a four-lane highway.
 However, the De Pinto Trust managed to save the house and in 1975 had it restored.
 Thus the historic line of the buildings on the street was preserved and on completion of the metro new dwellings went up around the De Pinto House.

 The house was owned by the Amsterdam Monuments Trust, and functioned as a public library which was closed in 2012.
 Citizens in the neighbourhood, united in Found House De Pinto, have since called for the preservation of the reading room as a cultural-literary meeting place.
-And with success: the gound floor will be available again for the community.
-Waag will occupy a part of the ground floor and the remaining upper floors as office space.
+And with success: the gound floor is available for the community.
+Waag occupies the remaining upper floors as office space.